-* Students must have a major GPA of 2.800 or above and must earn a “C” or better in HMN 201 and all NTR courses to earn the AND verification statement.
-Note that all students completing the program with a major GPA of 2.200 or higher will receive their BS in Nutrition Science.
+* To earn AND verification, students must have a major GPA of 2.800 or above and must earn a “C” or better (2.00) in HMN 201 and all NTR courses.

 An undergraduate major in Nutrition Science coupled with an ADA-accredited Dietetic Internship (DI) and success on the ADA examination will lead to Registered Dietitian (R.D.) status.
 2006 graduates of Russell Sage College’s Nutrition Science major have an above average pass rate on the ADA registration examination.
 For RD exam pass rates go to: http://www.sage.edu/academics/professional_exams/.